ayesha-jenifar/user_information_blog/README.md

 The data is stored in src/data/data.js

-first install node modules by running "yarn install" to start the development server: run the command "npm start" or "yarn start"
+first install node modules by running "yarn install" to start the development server: run the command  "yarn start"